scala-phase/scalathon/index.md

 <div style="float: right"><a href="contact.html">Contact us</a></div>

+# Next year?

+** Scalathon 2011 succeeded beyond our expectations!**

+**If there's sufficient interest, we fully intend to hold another Scalathon, in 2012.
+Stay tuned!**

 # Goal

 To get Scala developers contributing to the language, its tools, and its libraries.

 # When & Where

 * Scalathon was held **July 16-17, 2011** at the
   **[University of Pennsylvania](http://www.upenn.edu)** in **[Philadelphia](http://en.wikipedia.org/wiki/Philadelphia)**.
-* For those arriving Friday night July 15, we will have a functional programming [quizzo](http://en.wikipedia.org/wiki/Quizzo) & dinner with [Philly Lambda](http://phillylambda.org/) at [Smokey Joe's](http://smokeyjoes.companygoods.com/applications/smokeyjoes/store/).
+* For those arriving Friday night July 15, we had a functional programming [quizzo](http://en.wikipedia.org/wiki/Quizzo) & dinner with [Philly Lambda](http://phillylambda.org/) at [Smokey Joe's](http://smokeyjoes.companygoods.com/applications/smokeyjoes/store/).
-* Friday will also have a special meeting of Penn's Programming Languages Club, followed by a documentation spree.
+* Friday also boasted a special meeting of Penn's Programming Languages Club, followed by a documentation spree.

 **All Friday events are optional and separate from the main hackathon.
 It's fine if you can't make it.**